MS Klipfontein (1939): Postwar fate

 The ship was lost during a voyage from Amsterdam to South and East Africa.
 During passage departing Lourenco Marques on 8 January 1953 for Beira, Mozambique the ship had passed Ponta Zavora some 2.5 nmi distant when some 22 minutes later a vibration followed by three impacts was felt.
 The ship was abandoned an hour later.

 The wreck lies between two reef systems, an inshore and offshore reef, near Zavora.
 The exact nature of the cause is still a matter of question.
 There is speculation the ship struck the reef in which the wreckage now lies.
 Others note shipwrecks in the area including a possible German submarine.

-The cargo of 1000 tons of copper and manganese ore and 100 bales of wool.
+The cargo consisted of 1000 tons of copper and manganese ore and 100 bales of wool.
 The copper was later recovered.

 Wreck

-The wreck, the exact cause still a mystery, lies at 53 m and is a critical habitat for Giant Grouper and Manta rays may also be seen.
+The wreck, the exact cause still a mystery, lies at 53 m and is a critical habitat for giant groupers.
+Manta rays may also be seen.